mono/plain; a11y=true

 Create a new site

-To create a new Zola site, you can use the the Zola CLI with the following command:
+To create a new Zola site, use the Zola CLI:

 zola init my-site